yorak/CVRPFeatureExtractors/README.md

 # Usage

-[Configure](https://github.com/yorak/CVRPFeatureExtractors#configuring) and run `main.py` using Python 2.7 and with [all of the other dependencies installed](https://github.com/yorak/CVRPFeatureExtractors#dependencies).
+[Configure](https://github.com/yorak/CVRPFeatureExtractors#configuring), plop your problem instances to the instances folder, and run `main.py` using Python 2.7 and with [all of the other dependencies installed](https://github.com/yorak/CVRPFeatureExtractors#dependencies).

 # Configuring